levesquejf/nuitka-asyncio-done-tasks-not-removed/README.md

 To test with Nuitka: `./run-nuitka.sh`.

-After a few minutes, some `done` tasks stay in the `asyncio.Task.all_tasks()` when compiled with Nuitka which is not the case with Python.
+After a few hours, some `done` tasks stay in the `asyncio.Task.all_tasks()` when compiled with Nuitka which is not the case with Python.
 It usually takes a few minutes to clear on Python.